Olivier-Boudeville/Ceylan-WOOPER/doc/Ceylan-WOOPER-Layer-technical-manual-english.rst

 For example, all instances of ``class_Cat`` have to know that their ``getWhiskerColor/1`` method is defined directly in that class, as opposed to their ``setAge/2`` method whose actual implementation is to be found, say, in ``class_Mammal``, should this class have overridden it from ``class_Creature``.

-As performing a method look-up through the entire inheritance graph at each call would waste resources, the look-up is precomputed for each class.
+As performing a method look-up through the entire inheritance graph at each call would waste resources, the look-up is precomputed for each method of each class.